ceri-num/uv-larm/challenge/challenge-2.md

 ## Demonstration protocol

-1. Launch the simulation configuration: `roslaunch larm large_world.launch`
+1. Launch the simulation configuration: `roslaunch larm challenge-2.launch`
 2. Launch the control architecture: `roslaunch studient_pkg mapping.launch`
 3. Visualize the map and the pose position in the `/bottle` topic on rviz
 4. The robot can be controlled manually.